Jack-C-Lloyd/dimensions/README.md

 You'll probably have heard of the Mars Climate Orbiter disaster [3], which was caused by a dimension conversion error.
 Programmers at NASA treated a SI value coming from code written in Europe as a US measure (miles, tons and so on are still used in the US).
-The data that caused the error was the measure of *impulse*, which is a measure of `force . time`.
-Rather than calculating the impulse of the whole spaceship, it's more useful to know the *specific impulse*, which is the impulse per unit of fuel.
-The Imperial measure of force is `lbf` ("pounds of force") so NASA was measuring specific impulse as `lbf.s/lb` ("(pounds of force times seconds) divided by pounds").
+The data that caused the error was the measure of *impulse*, which is a measure of *force* multiplied by *time*.
+Rather than calculating the impulse of the whole spaceship, it's more useful to know the *specific impulse*, which is the *impulse per unit of fuel*.
+The Imperial measure of force is `lbf` ("pounds of force") so NASA was expecting the specific impulse to be in `lbf.s/lb` ("(pounds of force times seconds) divided by pounds").
-The SI unit of force is the `Newton`, (`N`) so the European programmers were expecting specific impulse to be in units of `N.s/kg`.
+The SI unit of force is the `Newton`, (`N`) so the European programmers code the specific impulse in units of `N.s/kg`.

-Start by creating an `Amount` with the right dimensions to represent the US value.
+Start by creating an `Amount` with the right dimensions to represent the SI value.
 There are two ways to do this.
-The library can parse strings that represent values, so you could do this:
+The library can parse strings that represent values, so you could just do this:

-    Amount<?> orbiterImpulse = Amount.valueOf("310 lbf*s/lb");
+    Amount<?> orbiterImpulse = Amount.valueOf("3041 lbf*s/lb");

 There is a more flexible way though, using the version of `Amount.valueOf` that takes a numeric value (either a `long` or a `double`) and the `Unit` it is measured in; this is the approach